edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 that ok?

 Dave: Yes, that's ok.

-(Dave is black and appears to have an African accent of some kind)

 Me: So can I go take a picture of that pile of pylons over there.